ccaballero/ataraxia/readme.md

 ## About

 Ataraxia is a user-friendly, customizable comic reader.
-It reads images in RAR archives.
+It reads images in RAR archives (CBR).

 It is written in Javascript and uses Electron.

 # Usage